 Some examples of instructional design models include ADDIE (Analysis, Design, Development, Implementation, and Evaluation), The Kirkpatrick Model, Bloom’s Taxonomy, ASSURE, and Situated Learning Theory.

 While many different instructional design methods and procedures exist, many elements are the same.
 They include analysis, design, development, and evaluation.

 The parameters for building a course vary for different groups of learners.
 Adults, for example, are always interested in why they should learn anything and like to be self-directed.
 As a result, it’s critical to keep this in mind while creating a course for adults.

-Similarly, building a course for children differs from designing a system for adults because children rely on explanation.
+Similarly, I’ve found that building online courses for children differs greatly from designing training programs for adults because children rely on explanation.

 The student should properly appraise themselves by the end of the course.
 So how you design performance, conditions, and specified criteria should help them achieve the goal.

 Well-defined objectives help the instructor select appropriate material, methods, media, and assessments.

 After the first two elements, the most crucial aspect is developing your material.
 It should contain a pre-planned exercise, a presentation, assessments, and comments from the students.
 Effective instructional materials should include easy-to-follow lessons, multimedia elements, and activities that help the student to understand and remember the content.